Defining the scope of your contract is critical.

 Frankly you may as well include a requirement to have the variation documents delivered on the back of a unicorn if the parties are going to ignore the procedure and the courts are going to allow that!

 In Rock v MWB the contract said “All variations to this [contract] must be agreed, set out in writing and signed on behalf of both parties before they take effect.”
 The Supreme Court said that the clause did prevent the parties varying the agreement by another mechanism.
+Similar wording to the same effect in the RIBA Building Contract was also upheld as preventing variations by agreement or conduct which were not recorded in writing and signed.

 They also upheld the sense that a change must meet the minimum requirements for a contract and include consideration.